RoySRose/Roy/pages/effective_java_3rd/ef3_chapter2.md

  Cleaners are a bit better but still no guarantees
  - Don't rely on methods System.gc and System.runFinalization
  - Never depend on a finalizer or cleaner to update persistent state
+ - Never do anything time-critical in a finalizer or cleaner
  - **Severe performance penalty to use**
  - **Finalizers have a serious security problem(finalizer attack)**
  - To protect non-final classes from finalizer attacks, write a final **finalize** method that does nothing